MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/inventory_item.md

 This is the description of the Inventory Item.
 Note that this can be completely different from the description of the Inventory Item's Prefab.
 When a Player inspects this Inventory Item, they will receive a parsed version of this string.
-See the article on [[writing descriptions|Tutorial:-Writing-descriptions]] for more information.
+See the article on [writing descriptions](../../moderator_guide/writing_descriptions.md) for more information.
 Note that when an Inventory Item is inspected by a different Player than the one who possesses it, all sentences containing item list tags will be removed.

 ### Row